There has been an undercurrent of mixed emotions among users and experts over IBM Corp.'s Enterprise Storage Server...

 "We're doing more under the covers so the customer can more easily manage larger and larger scales of storage," said Power.

-End user and system integrator, Bob Martoncik, has been installing Sharks for more than two years
+End user and system integrator, Bob Martoncik, has been installing Sharks for more than two years and plans to install a new Shark 800 model in his company's data center.

 "The 64G Bytes of cache as a standard feature is really nice.
 Migrations to a Shark with 16G Bytes of cache were averaging 500M-Bit/min transfer rates," said Martoncik.
 "With four times more cache, we expect that number to go up.
 The additional FICON support will have other users looking at the Shark and have previously stayed away from it."